Tom Allen (comedian): Film and television

-Allen's film work includes Colour Me Kubrick with John Malkovich, Starter for Ten with James McAvoy and Mark Gatiss, and Tamara Drewe.
+Allen's film work includes appearing with John Malkovich in Colour Me Kubrick (2005), working alongside James McAvoy and Mark Gatiss in Starter for Ten (2006), and starring alongside Gemma Arterton in Tamara Drewe (2010).

-For the BBC, he has appeared in the series Sensitive Skin and The Cut, as well as biopics of Fanny Cradock (Fear of Fanny) and Frankie Howerd (Rather You Than Me).
+In 2003, he played Prince Albert in a BBC One documentary drama, Looking for Victoria.
+For the BBC, he has appeared in the series Sensitive Skin (2007), and The Cut, as well as biopics of Fanny Cradock (Fear of Fanny) and Frankie Howerd (Rather You Than Me).
 In 2008, Allen made his own documentary about identity for E4, titled Who Is Tom Allen?.

 In 2009, Allen appeared on Channel 4's weekly TNT Show, writing and presenting Dictionary Corner.
-He also appeared on Law of the Playground for the same broadcaster.
+He also appeared on Law of the Playground.

-In August 2015 and March 2016, Allen appeared on 8 Out of 10 Cats Does Countdown as a Dictionary Corner guest.
-In October 2016, he appeared as a guest on BBC2's The Great British Bake Off: An Extra Slice, and in January 2017, he made his debut on Live at the Apollo in an episode hosted by Sarah Millican.
+In August 2015 and March 2016, Allen appeared as a Dictionary Corner guest on 8 Out of 10 Cats Does Countdown.
+In October 2016, he appeared as a guest on BBC2's The Great British Bake Off: An Extra Slice; In January 2017, he made his debut on Live at the Apollo, in an episode hosted by Sarah Millican.
 The following month, he appeared as a panellist on the CBBC show The Dog Ate My Homework.
 In July 2017, he appeared on a celebrity special version of gameshow The Crystal Maze and – an hour later the same night – on Mock the Week.

-He has also appeared on Big Brother's Big Mouth and Big Brother's Little Brother.
+He has also appeared on Big Brother's Big Mouth, and Big Brother's Little Brother.

 In 2018, Allen appeared on the BBC One comedy quiz show Ready or Not.
-He hosted Bake Off: The Professionals with former contestant from The Great British Bake Off Liam Charles, but left before season 5 where he was replaced by Stacey Solomon.
-He joined the 2018 series of The Great British Bake Off: An Extra Slice as a regular contributor.
+He hosted Bake Off: The Professionals, with former contestant from The Great British Bake Off Liam Charles, but left before season 5 where he was replaced by Stacey Solomon.
+He joined the 2018 series as a regular contributor of The Great British Bake Off: An Extra Slice.

 In 2019, it was announced that he would become the new host from Series 15 of The Apprentice: You're Fired!, taking over from Rhod Gilbert.
+On 14 January, it was announced he will be stepping down as host of the show.
+Angela Scanlon was announced as the new host.
 Allen also appeared in an episode of Josh Widdicombe's show Hypothetical.